A LIFETIME OF SERVICE TO OUR COMMUNITY

-Marty Wilde currently works as Executive Director of the Lane County Medical Society and serves as a Colonel in the Oregon Air National Guard.
-He is an active community volunteer, serving as a member of the Eugene Police Commission and the Executive Committee of the Democratic Party of Lane County.
+Prior to entering the Legislature, Marty Wilde worked as Executive Director of the Lane County Medical Society and currently serves as a Colonel in the Oregon Air National Guard.
+He is an active community volunteer, having served as a member of the Eugene Police Commission and the Executive Committee of the Democratic Party of Lane County.
 In the past, he served as Co-Chair of the Mayor's Auditor Study Group, a member of the Eugene Budget Committee, as a Long-Term Care Ombudsman protecting the elderly, and as two-time President of the City Club of Eugene.

 His commitment to service has also earned him the support of community leaders, such as State Senator Lee Beyer and retired Eugene Mayor Kitty Piercy.
 "Marty has spent his career serving Oregon and our country.
 He represents our highest shared values and will fight for them representing the people of House District 11,” Sen. Beyer stated.
 “Marty’s long history of military, nonprofit, and public service is evidence of his dedication to the people of Oregon.
 He shares my commitment to protecting our natural resources while building a strong economy that adequately funds public education, public services and healthy families.
 I am happy to endorse him for House District 11,” Piercy said.